data-apis/scipy-2023-presentation/paper.rst

 code by applying operations to multiple array elements.
 Vectorized abstractions confer two primary benefits: 1) implementation-dependent optimizations leading to increased performance and 2) concise expression of mathematical operations.
-As an example, one can express element-wise computation of *z*-scores in a single line.
+For example, one can express element-wise computation of *z*-scores in a single line.

 .. code:: python